Functions of bounded fractional variation and fractal currents: Change of variables and Brouwer degree

 for a constant $C_4 = C_4(n,d,r,\tau_n,\tau_{n-1},\beta) \geq 0$ and $F \in \Lip(\R^n)^n$ as in the statement.
 This proves the theorem. \end{proof}

-As a direct consequence we obtain the following result about degree functions that generalizes \cite[Proposition~2.4]{Z2}, \cite[Theorem~1.1]{O}, \cite[Theorem~1.2(i)]{O} and \cite[Theorem~2.1]{DI}.
-It also proves a conjecture stated in \cite{DI} about the higher integrability of degree functions for maps with coordinates of variable H\"older regularity.
+As a direct consequence we obtain the following result about degree functions that generalizes \cite[Proposition~2.4]{Z2}, \cite[Theorem~1.1, Theorem~1.2(i)]{O} and \cite[Theorem~2.1]{DI}.
+It also proves a conjecture stated in \cite{DI} about the higher integrability of the Brouwer degree function for a map with coordinate functions of variable H\"older regularity.
 This is a restatement of Theorem~\ref{degreeint_corintro} in the introduction.